 We found 4 orthopedic surgeons who accept ppoNEXT EPO near Buffalo Grove, IL.

-Dr. Jason Rotstein's specialty is orthopedics/orthopedic surgery.
-He obtained his medical school training at the University of Illinois College of Medicine at Chicago and performed his residency at Northwestern Memorial Hospital.
-Clinical interests for Dr. Rotstein include sports health.
-Dr. Rotstein is in-network for several insurance carriers, including Blue Cross/Blue Shield, United Healthcare HMO, and United Healthcare POS.
-He is affiliated with Alexian Brothers Health System (ABHS).
+Dr. Jason Rotstein's area of specialization is orthopedics/orthopedic surgery.
+He attended medical school at the University of Illinois College of Medicine at Chicago.
+Dr. Rotstein completed his residency training at Northwestern Memorial Hospital.
+Areas of particular interest for Dr. Rotstein include sports health.
+Dr. Rotstein honors Blue Cross/Blue Shield, United Healthcare HMO, United Healthcare POS, and more.
+He is professionally affiliated with Alexian Brothers Health System (ABHS).

 Clinical interests: Sports Health

 Dr. James Hill is a medical specialist in orthopedics/orthopedic surgery.
 His areas of expertise consist of shoulder problems and elbow problems.
 Dr. Hill is affiliated with Alexian Brothers Health System (ABHS).
 His education and training includes medical school at Creighton University School of Medicine and residency at a hospital affiliated with Creighton University.
 Patients gave him an average rating of 4.5 stars out of 5.
 Dr. Hill accepts Aetna EPO, Blue Cross/Blue Shield, and Coventry, in addition to other insurance carriers.